Director circle

 In geometry, the director circle of an ellipse or hyperbola (also called the orthoptic circle or Fermat–Apollonius circle) is a circle consisting of all points where two perpendicular tangent lines to the ellipse or hyperbola cross each other.

 Properties

 The director circle of an ellipse circumscribes the minimum bounding box of the ellipse.
 It has the same center as the ellipse, with radius $\sqrt{a^2 + b^2}$, where $a$ and $b$ are the semi-major axis and semi-minor axis of the ellipse.
 Additionally, it has the property that, when viewed from any point on the circle, the ellipse spans a right angle.

 The director circle of a hyperbola has radius $\sqrt{a^2 - b^2}$, and so, may not exist in the Euclidean plane, but could be a circle with imaginary radius in the complex plane.

+The director circle of a circle is a concentric circle having radius $\sqrt{2}$ times the radius of the original circle.